 Let’s say you’ve got a business idea.
 How can you tell if it’s worth exploring before you blow all your life savings on it?
 You may ask for the opinion of your co-workers or family members, but unfortunately, all those people will serve you sweet words to avoid hurting your feelings or hearing your pitch.
 So, how can you tell what your true audience is thinking?

-The Mom Test teaches you a series of tips and tricks on how to ask the right questions to reveal authentic insights.
+The Mom Test by Rob Fitzpatrick teaches you a series of tips and tricks on how to ask the right questions to reveal authentic insights.
 It’ll also teach you how to pitch your business idea properly.
 It all starts with learning the right way to ask questions, and aiming for commitment instead of compliments.

 Here are my three favorite lessons from the book: